smifaye/smifaye.github.io/_notes/100 Public/Blogs/accessibility-statement-citizens-advice.md

 format: list
 ---

-This blog was co-authored by Sonia Turcotte and Adam Smith from the customer journey team at Citizens Advice.
+This blog was co-authored by me and Sonia Turcotte from the customer journey team at Citizens Advice.
 You can [read the original on the Citizens Advice blog](https://wearecitizensadvice.org.uk/how-were-improving-the-accessibility-of-our-website-6eb544a712c5).

 ---